ojalaquellueva/nsr/README.md

 1. Clone this repository to subdirectory of choice in public_html folder
 2. Delete subdirectory nsr_db/ and contents
 3. Copy read-only database config file (db_config-example.php) as db_config.php to location outside public_html and set the parameters.
-4. Copy write-access database config file (db_configw-example.php) as db_configw.php to location public_html and set the parameters.
+4. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside public_html and set the parameters.
-5. Copy parameters file (params.example.php) as params.php to same location  and set the parameters.
+5. Copy or rename parameters file (params.example.php) to params.php and set the parameters.
-6. Move data directory (data/) and subdirectories to a location outside the main application directory.
-Remove directory data/db (not needed)
-7. Adjust file permissions per your server settings.
+6. Adjust file permissions per your server settings.

 ## <a name="Usage"></a>Usage